A diverse, welcoming city that supports all its communities

-The Swahili community in Leeds is supported by Leeds Swahili Cultural Community who have a community building that brings the community together to provide a range of services, including education & learning support, youth activities and a place of worship.
+The Swahili community in Leeds is supported by Leeds Swahili Cultural organisation who have a community building that acts as an important cultural hub, providing a range of services, including education & learning support, youth activities and a place of worship.

 During Covid-19, the centre played a vital role in supporting the local community by providing food parcels, tablets and computers to those in need.
 The centre now supports roughly 60 families and over 170 children.

 Swahili Cultural Community

 Pakistani migrants began arriving in the UK after the Second World War, with many moving to West Yorkshire to work in the thriving textiles industry.

 This led to a significant community developing in Leeds.
 Many of Leeds’ Pakistani community come from the Mirpur area in Kashmir and settled here following the construction of the Mangla Dam in the 1960s which displaced thousands of people from the Mirpur region.

 Areas such as Beeston and Harehills have become centres of Pakistani culture with the creation of mosques, community centres, restaurants and clothing shops.